Harry-Chen/thu-learn-lib/README.md

 ## Compatibility

-The library uses `node-fetch-native`, which uses native `fetch` as possible and fallbacks to `node-fetch` (e.g. before Node.js 18), providing cookie and redirection support in both browsers and Node (supported by `fetch-cookie`).
+The library uses [`node-fetch-cookie-native`](https://github.com/AsakuraMizu/node-fetch-cookie-native), which is a simple wrapper for [node-fetch-native](https://github.com/unjs/node-fetch-native) and [fetch-cookie](https://github.com/valeriangalliat/fetch-cookie), providing cookie and redirection support in both browsers and Node.

 In case of any syntax problems, just upgrade your browser / Node, or use any corresponding polyfills.